 How to Find a NAPFA Advisor

-NAPFA advisors sounds great don’t they?
-But now where do you find one?
+Since NAPFA advisors sound great, you may now be wondering how you find one.
 NAPFA makes that process consumer-friendly too, with an easily accessible advisor search tool on its website.
 Not only can you find the closest advisors to you, but you can filter your search based on your financial need.
 For example, you can choose from “divorce planning” to “estate & generational planning issues” to “planning issues for unmarried & same-sex couples” and much more.

 Finding the right financial advisor takes time.
 When it comes to your finances, you’re going to want the best of the best to take care of your money.
 For starters, an advisor with a CFP® designation guarantees a well-educated and experienced advisor.
 The added plus comes when an advisor is a NAPFA-registered financial advisor, further reassuring you that you’ve found the right advisor.